alexdmoss/alexos.dev/content/posts/KubeCon-2019-Service-Meshes.md

 description: "Service Meshes - a solution to deal with your service mess of microservices"
 banner: "/images/sailboat.jpg"
 tags: [ "KubeCon", "CNCF", "service mesh", "Istio", "Linkerd", "Google" ]
-categories: [ "Conference", "Kubernetes", "CNCF", "Service Mesh" ]
+categories: [ "Conference", "Kubernetes", "CNCF", "Service Mesh", "Kubecon" ]
 ---

+{{< figure src="/images/sailboat.jpg?width=600px&classes=shadow" >}}
-So, why service meshes?

-~~Because I am architect, and architects are born to love service meshes~~

-Because actually I can totally see the value of a service mesh, I just can't quite seem to convince anyone that they're worth biting the bullet on yet.
+So, why service meshes? ~~Because I am architect, and architects are born to love service meshes.~~ Because actually I can totally see the value of a service mesh, I just can't quite seem to convince anyone that they're worth biting the bullet on yet.

 It's a design pattern I'm totally sold on and just need to find the killer need for so we can start reaping some of those sweet, sweet benefits.
 Or crying at the complexity and brittle overlay we've subjected ourselves too.
 Maybe.